bitplane/bitplane.net/dev/amos/index.md

   (R.I.P.).
 In a similarly tragic vein, we also made a single level of a game "Nuts, Andrew Hazelnuts", starring self-confessed nut-case Andrew Hazeldon, who also died in a car crash in early adulthood.
-* Matchstick Man - Crap graphics, single player, made entirely by me.
+* [Matchstick Man](matchstick-man) - Crap graphics, single player, made
+  entirely by me.
 But it's a game that I actually finished and it worked.
 I was really proud of it at the time.
-* NSLE - The Benson Bros got their hands on a digital camera that took those mini VHS tapes, while Browney had a digitizer that, if used with a VHS player with enough heads to pause it without streaks, could actually capture stills from the video.
+* [NSLE](nsle) - The Benson Bros got their hands on a digital camera that took those mini VHS tapes, while Browney had a digitizer that, if used with a VHS player with enough heads to pause it without shaking or streaks, could actually capture stills from the video.
 So we made a Lethal Enforcers clone over the course of a couple of weekends.
 Black and white of course.
 And Jay took his shoes off between parts of the rolling animation and we didn't realise until after filming, had to draw it back on in DPaint.
 * Circular GUI elements - I remember being introduced to Pythagoras's Theorem in an early algebra test, and realising it could be used to make circular collision detection.
 So I memorized the formula and used it to make a bunch